 Throw Your Tails in the Air Mug: As the snow keeps falling, keep the hot cocoa flowing!
 This playful cat-themed mug in the ASPCA Online Store is the perfect distraction from steadily declining temps.

 Winter Apparel via WebThriftStore: Looking for a discount?
-Shop WebThriftStore, an online marketplace where users can buy and sell used items including clothing, books and more.
+WebThriftStore is an online marketplace where users can buy and sell used items including clothing, books and more.
 When you select the ASPCA as your charity of choice, 80 percent of the sale price of items you post to WebThriftStore will go toward our life-saving work for animals.

 ASPCA Hooded Sweatshirt:No matter how long winter lasts, this cozy hooded sweatshirt, sold in the ASPCA Online Store will keep you warm.
 Plus, you’ll show the world how much you love animals when you wear it!

 We’ll keep our fingers crossed for spring to make a speedy arrival.
-In the meantime, stay warm, and happy shopping!
+In the meantime, stay warm!

 Heart-Shaped Collar Charm This adorable heart-shaped charm, sold in the ASPCA Online Store, is the perfect accessory for all of your furry friends this Valentine’s Day.